-Putting too much weight on a driveway will eventually cause it to wear down faster than the concrete can support.
+Putting too much weight on a driveway will eventually cause it to wear down faster than the uneven concrete driveway can support.
 This can lead to cracks in the surface due to uneven compression forces.
 To avoid this problem, limit how much weight you put on your driveway each day, and replace worn sections sooner rather than later.

-Over time, exposed concrete will experience the elements, including rain and snow, which can cause small cracks to form.
+Over time, exposed uneven concrete driveway will experience the elements, including rain and snow, which can cause small cracks to form.
 To prevent this problem, periodically seal any openings in your driveway with a weatherproof sealant.

 If you experience any of these signs of driveway cracks, don’t hesitate to call a contractor to inspect and possibly fix the issue.